~ The best laid plans of mice and men! ~

 Our next fiesta in the garden will be putting up a greenhouse to keep the plants from rotting from too much rain and the animals out of those wonderful foods they just love pecking at.
 Then on to the chicken coop for eggs and meat.

-In the front of the property I am making an area specifically for our ginger, turmeric, black turmeric and galangal.
-One of the best things I hear is great for you is fermented turmeric and ginger for your gut health, reduces body inflammation and bolster your immune system.
+On the side of our property I have planted ginger, turmeric, black turmeric, galangal and mamaki (a Hawaiian tea plant).
+One of the best things I hear these days that they say is great is fermented turmeric and ginger for your gut health, reduces body inflammation and bolster your immune system.
 Later I will give you the recipe and let you know how it turned out!

 Kawika has been such a blessing with planting and working around the property I cannot thank him enough.
-He is a fabulous son, a great uncle for our grandson who lives with us and a great YUMMY cook.
+He is a fabulous son, a great uncle for our grandson who lives with us!

 Well that has been part 1 of Homesteading!
 I hope you stay tuned and know that there are people that care for you even in these times that we are living through.